 I was so afraid of awkwardness that I never asked a single girl out.
 (On the one date I went on, the girl asked me out, in case you were wondering.)

 So to avoid going on awkward dates, I went on no dates.
 Instead, I sat at home with my roommate, playing video games and pining over the social life I could have had, but didn’t.

 Fortunately, after university I moved to a big city.
-I didn’t have a roommate anymore, and after years of inaction I was finally so fed up with myself that I created an online dating profile and started putting myself out there.
+I didn’t have a roommate anymore, and after years of inaction I was finally so fed up with myself that I created a profile on a popular online dating site (alright, fine: multiple online dating sites) and started putting myself out there.

 And, yep: shit got awkward.

 In my earliest dips into the dating pool, I was not a good date.
 I struggled to come up with date ideas, didn’t know what to say and generally just stumbled through the whole thing.
 On more than one occasion I was so nervous beforehand that I almost cancelled before we met up.

 But I didn’t.
 I resolved to keep going on first dates, awkward though they were, until they got easier.

 Over time I got better, more comfortable, even confident on a date.
 It wasn’t easy – in fact, sometimes it wasn’t even all that fun.

 But it was a hell of a lot better than staying home and playing video games on a Saturday night.

 Don’t avoid social situations because you’re afraid that they’ll be awkward.
 They will be awkward – at least at first.